Vaseline Paint Layering Technique For Furniture

 Step 1.
 Apply the First Layer of Paint.

-Brush on your first paint color.
-Doesn’t matter what color it is but you need to have a plan before you start.
+Apply the first paint color.
+It doesn’t matter what color it is, but you need to have a plan before you start.

 My base layer was going to be pink.
 I didn’t have the perfect pink in my stash so I combined White Adirondack and Imperial Red FolkArt Home Décor Chalk paints.